billhartcivica/apache-k8s-poc/README.md

 which sets a port (eg: 31080/TCP) on each slave node in the Kubernetes cluster that points back to port 80/TCP on the internal Docker service for Apache.
 In a real-world scenario, a load balancer would then be set up in AWS to point back to port 31080, with the normal port 80 set externally.

+Note: Normally there would be a testing phase, but in this example it's been omitted for simplicity.